Phonostalgia presents...

 What Kind of an American Are You?

-(words by Lew Brown and Charles McCarron; music by Albert Von Tilzer)
+(w: Lew Brown and Charles McCarron; m: Albert Von Tilzer)

 New York, NY: Monday, June 4, 1917